bhits/iexhub/docs/docker-image-desc.md

 ### CATALINA_OPTS

-This environment variable is used to setup JVM argument, such as memory configuration, logger configuration.
+This environment variable is used to setup a JVM argument, such as memory configuration and logger configuration.

-Example to setup logger level:
+An example to setup the logger level:

 `docker run --name iexhub -e CATALINA_OPTS="-Dlog4j.debug" -d bhits/iexhub:latest`